Bhavin2705/Bank-Management-System/backend/README.md

-# Bank Management System - Backend API
+# BankPro - Backend API

-A comprehensive REST API for a banking management system built with Node.js, Express, and MongoDB.
+A comprehensive REST API for BankPro's banking management system built with Node.js, Express, and MongoDB.

 ## Features